Top 5 2nd Quarter Trades of At - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Atlantic Union Bankshares Corp’s top five trades of the quarter.
+According to GuruFocus data, these were Atlas Financial Advisors, Inc.’s top five trades of the quarter.

-The guru established a new position worth 430,006 shares in ARCA:JEPI, giving the stock a 2.44% weight in the equity portfolio.
-Shares traded for an average price of $56.76 during the quarter.
+The guru sold out of their 581,479-share investment in BATS:TYA.
+Previously, the stock had a 11.81% weight in the equity portfolio.
+Shares traded for an average price of $18.35 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Atlantic Union Bankshares Corp reduced their investment in ARCA:IWY by 170,124 shares.
-The trade had a 2.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $137.44.
+During the quarter, Atlas Financial Advisors, Inc. bought 303,165 shares of ARCA:SPD for a total holding of 778,456.
+The trade had a 9.16% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell Top 200 Growth ETF has a price-earnings ratio of 25.39 and a price-book ratio of 9.61.
+In terms of valuation, Simplify US Equity PLUS Downside Convexity ETF has a price-book ratio of 3.51.

-Atlantic Union Bankshares Corp reduced their investment in ARCA:IWP by 144,097 shares.
-The trade had a 1.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $87.21.
+During the quarter, Atlas Financial Advisors, Inc. bought 163,693 shares of NAS:QQD for a total holding of 377,052.
+The trade had a 4.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $25.15.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell Mid-Cap Growth ETF has a price-earnings ratio of 23.03 and a price-book ratio of 6.21.
+In terms of valuation, Simplify Nasdaq 100 PLUS Downside Convexity ETF has a price-earnings ratio of 21.84 and a price-book ratio of 5.88.

-During the quarter, Atlantic Union Bankshares Corp bought 144,565 shares of ARCA:IWR for a total holding of 985,210.
-The trade had a 0.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $71.14.
+Atlas Financial Advisors, Inc. reduced their investment in NAS:TLT by 5,752 shares.
+The trade had a 0.76% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $117.54.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 89,975-share investment in NYSE:APTS.
-Previously, the stock had a 0.2% weight in the equity portfolio.
-Shares traded for an average price of $24.91 during the quarter.
+The guru established a new position worth 14,439 shares in ARCA:MLPX, giving the stock a 0.63% weight in the equity portfolio.
+Shares traded for an average price of $41.93 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.